 For a Better Body: Physical Therapy or Surgery?
 Scalpels?
 Scary.
 Anesthesia?
 No thanks.
 Human about to cut you open?
 Get me out!
 Surgery has many components, and it seems like none are comforting.
 No matter how talented the surgeon or anesthesiologist, even a simple surgery can take a turn for the worst at any moment.
 Not to say surgery isn’t beneficial—it’s an absolute requirement in the medical field—but for some injuries, it might be best to consider other alternatives before going under the knife.
 For one particular injury, lumbar spinal stenosis, physical therapy might be the more obvious answer.
 Lumbar spinal stenosis occurs when the spaces between each vertebra are compressed, leading to nerve punching, numbness and weakness in the back.
 The condition is growing more and more common, but it might be able to be cured by physical therapy.
 In a recent study, scientists found these main differences in those that chose physical therapy versus those that chose surgery:

 If you’re suffering from lumbar spinal stenosis, give CORE Physical Therapy a call today.
 We’re happy to help you find which choice would be best for you!

 This entry was posted on Tuesday, June 30th, 2015 at 10:00 am and is filed under News & Events, Wellness Blog.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.